-As a savvy consumer, you need to know, not only the difference between the terms First-Aid kit and Trauma Kit, but also the best practices and strategies related to the use, storage, and deployment of these tools.
+As a savvy consumer, you need to know not only the difference between the terms First-Aid kit and Trauma Kit, but also the best practices and strategies related to the use, storage, and deployment of these tools.

 Getting the Vocabulary Right – What Is What

-A First-Aid Kit: A kit generally meant to address every day common injuries that are non-life-threatening.
+A kit generally meant to address every day common injuries that are non-life-threatening.
 Generally, First-Aid kits include various sizes of bandages (band-aids), some basic pain killers like Ibuprofen, and maybe a few antiseptic wipes.
 Advanced, larger first-aid kits may also include burn cream, triple antibiotic ointment (Neosporin), Tweezers, etc.

 Generally, the items in a first-aid kit don't require any special training to use and are very low cost to buy and restock.

-A Trauma Kit: A kit generally meant to address major, generally life-threatening injuries.
+A kit generally meant to address major, generally life-threatening injuries.
 Generally, Trauma Kits include items such as tourniquets, chest seals, pressure bandages, gauze, hemostatic dressings, etc.

 Both due to lack of experience and inherent risk in a major emergency, items in a trauma kit should ideally be used by someone who has received some degree of training.